Ishfaq Ahmed: Eelco Schattorie wanted that physical part in Sahal Samad's game | Goal.com

 "We did everything according to our plan.
 We know that they play very compact.
 If you see their previous matches against ATK or Mumbai (City) they only lost by 1-0 and they had a few chances that could have changed the result," he pointed out.

-Kerala had to do without Raphael Messi Bouli who was suspended for the tie and Ahmed admitted the Cameroonian to be the missing link.
+Kerala had to do without Raphael Messi Bouli who was suspended for the tie and Ahmed admitted that the Cameroonian was the missing link.

 "We definitely missed him.
 His physical presence is always a big worry for defenders but there are other players and they need to do the job," he said.